Please review the details below before submitting your presentation proposal.

 1. Conversation, Not Presentation (45 minutes)

 These 45-minute facilitated conversations should propose an issue, challenge, or idea pertinent to the track description to discuss with participants.
-Presenters bring about a few key points to lead the discussion around this topic; however, facilitation and shared exploration by the group is the focus of this interactive session.
-The audience may even help solve the dilemma or explore the topic you present.
+This session type should be highly interactive, with discussion, activities, and participant engagement.
+Presenters organize the conversation around a few key points to facilitate discussion, and the audience explores the topic you present or even helps solve the dilemma or otherwise contribute to meeting the challenge.
 Your proposal should include the conversation topic and engaging questions for discussion.

 Note: These presentations will be “slide-free” or single-slide proposals.

 Be sure to make a plan for assistive technology or accommodations for folks that rely on slide decks (handouts, etc.).
-The Diversity & Inclusion committee is available to provide support if needed.
-Email email@example.com if you would like to request assistance from the Diversity & Inclusion committee.
+The Inclusion, Diversity, Equity and Advocacy (IDEA) committee is available to provide support if needed.
+Email email@example.com if you would like to request assistance from the Inclusion, Diversity, Equity and Advocacy (IDEA) committee.

-2. Educate and Reflect Session (30 minute presentation, 5 minute individual reflection, and 10 minutes group Q&A)
+2. Present and Reflect Session (30 minute presentation, 5 minute individual reflection, and 10 minutes group Q&A)

-To inform and educate your audience, proposals will include a 30-minute presentation in which you share information related to one of the conference proposal tracks, followed by 5 minutes for quiet individual reflection, and then ending with a 10-minute Q&A and group discussion.
+This 30-minute presentation should share information related to one of the conference proposal tracks, followed by 5 minutes for quiet individual reflection, and then ending with a 10-minute Q&A and group discussion.

-In your proposal, detail how your will structure the 10-minute Q&A/group discussion.
+In your proposal, detail how you will structure the 10-minute Q&A/group discussion.

 Note: strong preference for proposals that include unique strategies for engaging the audience.